r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

        print_good("checking database hosts")
        Rex::sleep(2)
        run_single("hosts")
-       print_good("checking database workspace")
-       Rex::sleep(2)
-       run_single("workspace -v")

     print_warning("exporting database to: template.xml")
     Rex::sleep(1.5)
     run_single("db_export -f xml template.xml")
 </ruby>
 ```
-**Run the script:** msfconsole -r /root/template.rc
+**[terminal]::Run the script:** msfconsole -r /root/template.rc

 <br /><br />

-<blockquote>The next resource script uses db_nmap metasploit core command to populate the msfdb database with hosts (address), then the ruby function will check what hosts has been capture and run 3 post-exploitation modules againts all hosts that are stored inside the msfdb database (db_nmap scan: 192.168.1.0/24).</blockquote>
+<blockquote>The next resource script uses 'db_nmap' metasploit core command to populate the msf database with hosts (address), then the ruby function will check what hosts has been capture and run 3 post-exploitation modules againts all hosts that are stored inside the msf database (db_nmap scan used: 192.168.1.0/24).</blockquote>

 Open your text editor and copy/past the follow ruby (erb) code to it, save file and name it as: **http_recon.rc**
 ```